Dias-D/Blog-API/README.md

-# README
+# BLOG

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This is a small API made in Ruby on Rails, ​​with post management per user as well as the possibility of authentication

+## System settings:
-* System dependencies
+* Ruby: 3.0

-* Configuration
+* Rails: 7.0.8

-* Database creation
+* Postgres: 14.2

-* Database initialization
+* Docker

-* How to run the test suite
+## How to install

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...